 Call 902 494 8185 to book your course with a credit card, or 902 494 8224 for any course questions.

-You can drop buy our Financial Services office at our Fountain Campus, 5163 Duke St, Halifax, 4th Floor, and pay by cash, Interac or Credit Card.
+You can drop by our Financial Services office at our Fountain Campus, 5163 Duke St, Halifax, 4th Floor, and pay by cash, Interac or Credit Card.
+Please note this option is currently unavailable due to campus closures related to COVID-19.

-There is a deadline for registrations each semester.
-The details will be in the course description.
-If the deadline is passed but you would like to see if it’s possible to register for a class, call us.
+The deadline for registration is typically a week before a class begins and changes each semester.
+Details can be found under the “Additional Information” tab for each class.
+If the deadline is passed but you would like to see if it’s possible to register for a class, email us.
 We would love to hear from you!
 If we have spaces we will make sure that you can join the class and enjoy learning a new skill.
-You can reach us on: 902 494 8224 or email firstname.lastname@example.org
+You can reach us by email at email@example.com

-If you have any questions about any aspect of our courses – call us!
+If you have any questions about any aspect of our courses – email us!
 We would love to hear from you.
-You can also email and make our day!